mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 * Simplify problems so that you can produce simpler solution models
 * Don't gold plate software, good is often good enough - remember the goal.
 * Nothing wrong with a hack if you excplicity understand the trade offs - story about EZY testing costs
+* Software Is Just A Means To An End

 ### Explore alternative models